xiahualiu/wg_gaming_installer/README.md

 2. Edit `wg_gaming_installer/exec_scripts.py` to change what the installer generates (WireGuard config, start/stop scripts, nftables rules).
 3. Edit the `Paths` dataclass in `wg_gaming_installer/install_scripts.py` to customize file locations (config folder, scripts, TUN device, shell).
 4. Restart the service using the management menu.

+The WireGuard MTU is prompted during install (default `1420`) and written to both the server `wg0.conf` and generated peer configs.

 ## Troubleshooting